Dry Drunk Syndrome and What is a Dry Drunk?

 • Increased sense of shame

-• Guilt or criticizing oneself
+• Struggling with the emotional guilt or criticizing oneself

-• Impulsive or risky behaviors in lieu of substance abuse, like compulsive gambling, shopping, eating or unsafe sexual activity
+• Impulsive or risky behaviors in lieu of substance abuse, like compulsive gambling, shopping, eating, or unsafe sexual activity

 Recovery vs. Sobriety

 • Don’t isolate yourself.
-If you’re feeling vulnerable, reach out to an understanding friend, loved one or counselor
+If you’re feeling vulnerable, reach out to an understanding friend, loved one, or counselor

-• Work on maintaining a nutritious diet of fresh vegetables, lean proteins, fish and whole grains
+• Work on maintaining a nutritious diet of fresh vegetables, lean proteins, fish, and whole grains

 • Try to get 7 to 9 hours of restful sleep every night

-• Indulge in relaxing activities, like long walks, meditation or low impact yoga
+• Indulge in relaxing activities, like long walks, meditation, or low impact yoga

-• Cultivate an active and responsible social network of friends
+• Cultivate an active and responsible social network of friends to get more joy out of life

 • Rely on support from family, and be supportive of them